 Implicit Memory: Along with the elements of “explicit” memory, which correspond to a conscious and voluntary search for stored information, there is also an “automatic” mode to retrieve data from our knowledge.
 These are “implicit” memory mechanisms that can group our know-how: knowing how to play the piano, riding a bike, driving … These are things we do automatically but that still requires us to consider the knowledge we have stored in our procedural memory (knowing that positioning your hands a certain way on the piano will render this or that chord, or that maneuvering your car a certain way will help you make a left turn).

-Through HappyNeuron Pro’s memory improvement exercises, clinicians and medical professionals can help target patient memory skills.
+Through HappyNeuron Pro’s memory training exercises, clinicians and medical professionals can help target patient memory skills.
 Our program offers stimulation tasks and activities specially adapted for use in treatment processes.
-If you’re interested in trying out our platform, then check out our free trial.
+If you’re interested in trying out our platform, then check out our 15 Day free trial.